 My first ever zip line experience ignited that reaction.
-Initially, zip lining sounded crazy but I had seen crazier things before.
-I had seen people jumping out of flying aircrafts in the name of adventure.
+Initially, zip lining sounded crazy, but I had seen crazier things before.
+I had seen people jumping out of flying machines in the name of adventure.

 Guests indulge in thrilling activities

 Before I left Kumbya Peninsula, I canoed around Kirehe, Kihene, Tareri and Mushungwe islands.
 Some of these islands are inhabited.
-Their residents rely on boats to move from one island to another and use the same mode of transportion during their frequent trips to the mainland.
+Their residents rely on boats to move from one island to another, and use the same mode of transportation during their frequent trips to the mainland.